RichDeBourke/simple-f3-multi-lang-site/README.md

 ## Applying the setup

-All of my files for the demo site, Fat-Free configuration, controller, and template files, and the associated scss, image, and JavaScript files are in this GitHub repository.
+All of my files for the demo site, Fat-Free configuration, controller, and template files, and the associated SCSS, image, and JavaScript files are in this GitHub repository.
 The Bootstrap and Fat-Free files are available from [Bootstrap](https://getbootstrap.com/) and [Fat-Free](https://fatfreeframework.com).

 It should be easy enough to replace my site specific content with content for a different website.